oliboub/tika2/README.md

 ## <span style="color:blue">Introduction</span>
 This git is used to try apache tika on different documents format.<br>
 the aim is to collect all words, out of stopwords, in the content of the documents and create files with metadata.<br>
+After, you can search or draw treemap or wordclouds base dotn eh csv's generated.<br>

 stopwords can be changed to other language, just check on this site: https://countwordsfree.com/stopwords/french